-Subject to capacity, where Child Safety Service Centres are undertaking an investigation, and the result of the safety assessment is conditionally safe, the TerFS service may work with the Child Safety Service Centre to engage and work with the family to prevent entry into the statutory system.
+Subject to capacity, where Child Safety Service Centres are undertaking an investigation, and the result of the safety assessment is safe or safe with a plan, the TFIS service may work with the Child Safety Service Centre to engage and work with the family to prevent entry into the statutory system.

-Where the TerFS service does provide a service to the family and child/ren to prevent entry into the statutory system, it is possible that under the Child Protection Act 1999 the TerFS service may be seen to be a specialist service provider and able to "share information with another service in the event that the family move from one part of the state to another".
-Refer to 5.1.2 Considerations for all services.
+Where the TFIS provides a service to the family and child/ren to prevent entry into the statutory system, the Child Protection Act 1999 defines the TFIS service as a specialist service provider.
+If required, the TFIS can "share information with another service in the event that the family move from one part of the state to another."10

-- Only Child Safety Service Centres are able to make referrals to TerFS services.
-Other government and non-government agencies are not permitted to send referrals to TerFS. - Families are not able to self-refer.
+- Only Child Safety Service Centres are able to make referrals to TFIS services.
+Other government and non-government agencies are not permitted to send referrals to TFIS. - Families are not able to self-refer.